 - Reviews: Tracking and managing your online reputation is worth the time.
 Respond to mentions of your online store, especially the negative ones - deal with them in a constructive manner.

 - Security: Integrate a secure payment gateway to reassure your customers that the payment process is safe, whilst also facilitating payment via credit and debit cards, and other popular online payment methods like PayPal, Authorize.net, Intuit, Dwolla.

 Managing an online store is no easy task.
-If you want to truly optimize your online store, it's worth getting some advice from experienced custom social networks developers before making any big changes.
+If you want to truly optimize your online store, it's worth consulting experienced software development company from Silicon Valley before making any big changes.
 I hope that these basic tips will help you to make the most of your online store.